Battle of Blenheim: Lutzingen

 With the infantry heavily engaged, Prince Eugene's cavalry picked its way across the Nebel.
 After an initial success, his first line of cavalry, under the Imperial General of Horse, Prince Maximilian of Hanover, were pressed by the second line of Marsin's cavalry and forced back across the Nebel in confusion.
 The exhausted French were unable to follow up their advantage, and both cavalry forces tried to regroup and reorder their ranks.
 Without cavalry support, and threatened with envelopment, the Prussian and Danish infantry were in turn forced to pull back across the Nebel.
 Panic gripped some of Prince Eugene's troops as they crossed the stream.
-Ten infantry colours were lost to the Bavarians, and hundreds of prisoners taken; it was only through the leadership of Prince Eugene and the Prince Maximilian of Hanover that the Imperial infantry was prevented from abandoning the field.
+Ten infantry colors were lost to the Bavarians, and hundreds of prisoners taken; it was only through the leadership of Prince Eugene and the Prince Maximilian of Hanover that the Imperial infantry was prevented from abandoning the field.

 After rallying his troops near Schwennenbach – well beyond their starting point – Prince Eugene prepared to launch a second attack, led by the second-line squadrons under the Duke of Württemberg-Teck.
 Yet again they were caught in the murderous crossfire from the artillery in Lutzingen and Oberglauheim, and were once again thrown back in disarray.
 The French and Bavarians were almost as disordered as their opponents, and they too were in need of inspiration from their commander, Maximilian, who was seen " ... riding up and down, and inspiring his men with fresh courage."
 Anhalt-Dessau's Danish and Prussian infantry attacked a second time but could not sustain the advance without proper support.
 Once again they fell back across the stream.